Peri Menopause and Menopause and your Pelvic Health

 You might notice:

-These symptoms can feel confusing — particularly if you’ve previously felt strong and stable in your body.
+These changes can feel confusing, particularly if you’ve always felt strong and confident in your body.

 How Physiotherapy Can Help

-Pelvic health physiotherapy during perimenopause and menopause focuses on supporting your body through transition — not pushing it.
+Pelvic health physiotherapy during perimenopause and menopause focuses on supporting your body through transition.

 Treatment may include: